CaitanyaDurley/gcp-ace/udemy/practice_test_2.md

 1. Your app communicates with a licensing server on IP `10.194.3.41`.
 You need to migrate the licensing server to GCE, but you can't change your app's config to reach the licensing server at a different IP.
     * Reserve the IP as a static internal IP and assign it to the licensing server - yes
-    * Reserve the IP as a static internal IP and assign it to the licensing server - no, 10.* are not publically routable IPs
+    * Reserve the IP as a static external IP and assign it to the licensing server - no, 10.* are not publically routable IPs
 1. You are migrating your app to a Linux VM and your MySQL DB to Cloud SQL.
 Your security team has created a service account with the approrpriate permissions.
     * Specify the service account under the "Identity and API Access" section when creating the VM via the web console - yes
     * Download a JSON private key for the service account and add it to the custom metadata of the VM for the key "compute-engine-service-account" - no, this is insecure (and also wouldn't work)